A Name Rooted in History

 There are important care considerations for a Newfoundland.
 Here are few things to be aware of:

-- Newfs are big dogs, and they need exercise.
+- Newfies are big dogs, and they need exercise.
 The breed would be content to laze around the house without direction from owners.
 When you stimulate them, they greatly enjoy exercise, but they won’t do it on their own.

 Fun Facts about Newfoundlands